-- Integrated Wellbeing Community Hubs will be provided with education, communities and voluntary sector, ensuring local accessible services. - A holistic programme will be developed with communities to support play, work, mental and physical activity utilising outdoor green space of Powys.
+- Wellbeing Community Hubs will be provided with input from education, communities and Third Sector, ensuring local accessible services. - A holistic programme will be developed with communities to support play, work, mental and physical activity utilising outdoor green space of Powys. - Supporting a range of accommodation options and access to them for young people.

-- Empowering people to make informed choices based on tailored information that enables management of their own health and well-being, and focus on creating an environment that makes the healthier choice an easier choice. - Making the best use of community strengths and the physical environment to support people to maintain their health and wellbeing.
+- Empowering people to make informed choices based on tailored information that enables management of their own health and well-being, and focus on creating an environment that makes the healthier choice an easier choice. - Making the best use of community strengths and the physical environment to support people to maintain their health and wellbeing. - Supporting a range of accommodation options and access to them for adults.